-The Remove Branding add-on is an optional way to remove the tawk.to branding from the chat widget and support emails as well as use your own domain for sending support emails, direct chat link, and your personal page.
+The Remove Branding add-on is an optional way to remove the tawk.to branding from the chat widget and support emails.
+It also allows you to use your own domain for a property's support emails, direct chat link, chat page, and Knowledge Base.

 If you have multiple properties, check to make sure you're currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.

 Note: The Remove Branding add-on is charged per property.

 Here you can customize the default branding options, removing the "Chat by tawk.to" link at the bottom of the widget and the "No tawk.to live chat account?
-Create one for free here" from the bottom of support emails and replacing them with your own text and links.
+Create one for free here" link from the bottom of support emails and replacing them with your own text and links.

 Widget footer branding

 You can change this text in the Title field under Widget footer branding.
 You can also change the formatting to either bold or italic by surrounding the text with asterisks (*) for bold or underscores (_) for italics.